 City employee arrested for alleged rape

 ALBUQUERQUE, N.M.
-A city of Albuquerque Parks and Rec employee has been arrested for allegedly raping a woman in a hotel room earlier this month.
-James Edward Rivera, 22, is being charged after raping a friend of his girlfriend, whom he was partying with in the Embassy Suites on June 10, according to court documents.
+A city employee has been arrested for allegedly raping a woman in a hotel room earlier this month.
+James Edward Rivera, 22, is being charged with criminal sexual penetration after raping a friend of his girlfriend, whom he was partying with in the Embassy Suites on June 10, according to court documents.

 Add your comments below